© WWF-US/Diana Cervantes

 Rio Grande • Rio Bravo

 The Rio Grande, known as the Rio Bravo in Mexico, flows 1,900 miles from southern Colorado through New Mexico and along the Texas-Mexico border, serving as a lifeline for 16 million people and a plethora of wildlife.
 However, this vital waterway is recognized as one of the 10 most endangered rivers globally and faces significant challenges due to climate change and extensive agricultural irrigation, leading to severe flow depletion.
 WWF is dedicated to restoring the river’s natural flow to ensure that communities and ecosystems thrive together.
 Our efforts use science to understand the water needs of the river and implement sustainable practices that balance human and ecological needs.
-By restoring degraded ecosystems, optimizing available water, and promoting water resilient farming, we aim to secure a healthier future for the Rio Grande-Rio Bravo and all who depend on it.
+By restoring degraded ecosystems, optimizing available water, and promoting water-resilient farming, we aim to secure a healthier future for the Rio Grande-Rio Bravo and all who depend on it.

-The Rio Grande-Rio Bravo is home to diverse communities, including 22 Native nations in New Mexico and 4 Indigenous groups in Chihuahua, whose lives and livelihoods are deeply intertwined with the river.
+The Rio Grande-Rio Bravo is home to diverse communities, including 22 Native nations in New Mexico and four Indigenous groups in Chihuahua, Mexico, whose lives and livelihoods are deeply intertwined with the river.
 WWF collaborates with local farmers and ranchers, understanding that their expertise is vital for effective conservation.
 By fostering strong partnerships, we empower communities to participate actively in restoration efforts, recognizing that the river's vitality is essential not only for wildlife but also for human well-being.

-Water Overuse
+Water overuse

 The demands of agriculture consume 85% of the river’s water, resulting in critical shortages that threaten both species and local communities.